HCGB-IGTP/BacterialTyper/docs/source/devel/documentation/documentation.rst

 Writing docstrings
 ------------------

-Most of the API documentation is written in docstrings.
-These are comment blocks in source code that explain how the code works.
 Docstrings should conform to the `numpydoc docstring guide`_.

 .. #################
 .. _example-docstrings: